abhiaug87/PracticeUITests/Readme.md

 Utilities Folder:
 This contains the following class files.
-i.
-Common Constants - This contains code for location of the browser drivers, names of the tags that are used in the SpecFlow file & base url address ii.
-Hooks - This contains BeforeScenario & AfterScenrio functions that direct the test to perform actions before it starts & after it ends.
+1. Common Constants - This contains code for location of the browser drivers, names of the tags that are used in the SpecFlow file & base url address
+2. Hooks - This contains BeforeScenario & AfterScenrio functions that direct the test to perform actions before it starts & after it ends.
 Before starting the test checks whether it has to run the test has to run on a real browser or in headless mode depending on the tag mentioned on top of the scenario in the
 SpecFlow file.
-After the test is over, the framework captures images of any failed tests & then disposes the browser. iii.
-DriverFactory - This contains the logic for running tests in real browser or headless mode.
+After the test is over, the framework captures images of any failed tests & then disposes the browser.
+3. DriverFactory - This contains the logic for running tests in real browser or headless mode.
 It also contains logic for driver timeout & maximize while running tests in real browser mode.

 B. Running Tests: